Medically reviewed by Drugs.com. Last updated on May 13, 2020.

 Another problem with skin tests is that in order for them to be truly reliable, the patient can't take any antihistamines for about two weeks before the test.
 For children who suffer from bad hay fever or other allergies, two weeks without antihistamines may be impossible.

-Radioallergosorbent (RAST) laboratory tests measure the amount of food-specific IgE in the blood.
+Blood tests.
+Laboratory tests can measure the amount of food-specific IgE in the blood.
 IgE antibodies are made by the body in response to allergens.
 Once you have developed these IgE antibodies, they are constantly circulating in your blood.
 Therefore, this blood test can be done at any time.
 The greater the amount of IgE, the higher the probability the person has an allergy to that particular food.

-RAST tests have the advantage of being less uncomfortable (one needle stick for the blood test instead of a bunch of pricks for the skin test) and can be done without stopping antihistamines.
-The downside of these tests (besides the expense) is that they can have both false positive and false negative results.
+These tests have the advantage of being less uncomfortable (one needle stick for the blood test instead of a bunch of pricks for the skin test) and can be done without stopping antihistamines.
+The downside of these tests (besides the expense) is that they can have both false positive and false negative results

 For older children who have developed allergies, the best way to avoid an allergic reaction is to avoid the food or foods that cause a reaction.
 Here are some steps you can take: